taliaqaiser1/tswd-portfolio/visualizing-government-debt.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/14984189"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

-We see that no shocking patterns pop-up for all these countries, we might  need to do a deeper dive into the 7 chosen countries to see if we can come up with some patterns.
+We see that no shocking patterns pop-up for all these countries.
+But, seeing Japan with the highest debt and it being among the G7 makes a case to dive deeper into the patterns of these 7 countries.

 ## Part 3: Debt-to-GDP ratio 1995-2021 of G7